OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 *   You rely on advice, data, commentary, opinions or any other content
 *   There are errors, omissions, interruptions, delays, bugs or viruses
-*   We turn off or remove content, services, external links or creations (we’d normally only do this when we moderate, for legal reasons or if we’re improving a service)
+*   We turn off or remove content, services, external links or creations (we’d normally only do this when we moderate, for legal reasons, or if we’re improving a service)
 *   The thing that happens couldn’t reasonably have been foreseen
 *   The thing that happens wouldn’t usually result from the mishap
 *   You and we hadn’t agreed that this thing would probably happen in the event of a mishap.